Article I. Establishment

 Article VII.
 Election Procedure

 Section 1.
 Election Committee—Each year the delegates shall select an Election committee from their own membership.
 The Election Committee is charged with developing a representative slate of candidates from each district by actively soliciting open nominations.
-The Committee shall have at least one open public meeting set at a time during normal working hours (8:00 a.m. - 5:00 p.m.).
-Only employees who have agreed to serve shall be nominated. (see Amendment #3)
+The Committee shall have at least one open public meeting set at a time during normal working hours (8:00 a.m.-5:00 p.m.).
+During the open meeting, the candidates will be given the opportunity to present information to staff about their candidacy.
+Only employees who have agreed to serve shall be nominated.

 A. Election Committee — The Election Committee shall present a list of nominees to the University community by October 15 of each year.
-Elections shall be completed by November 15, according to procedures approved by the Council, and the Chancellor.
-The names of new delegates and alternates shall be reported to the council Chair, the Chancellor and to the staff by December 1.
-There shall be no limit to the number of nominees for a given position. (see Amendment #4)
+Elections shall be completed by November 15, according to procedures approved by the Council and the Chancellor.
+The names of new delegates and alternates shall be reported to the Council Chair, the Chancellor and to the staff by November 20.
+There shall be no limit to the number of nominees for a given position.

 B. Ballots — Ballots cast in an annual general election must be kept in a secure location and counted as soon as possible.
 The Council appoints poll registrars, judges and other workers.
 The Chancellor may, at his/her discretion, appoint election observers, whose responsibility will be to monitor election procedures.
-Each staff member will be allowed to vote for each open position. (see Amendment #5)
+Each staff member will be allowed to vote for each open position.
+The Election Committee will be responsible for counting the votes.
+The Chair of the Election Committee will keep the original ballots in a secure location.
+The Chair of the Election Committee will keep the original tally sheets.
+The Chair of the Staff Council and the Secretary/Treasurer will keep copies of tally sheets.

 Section 2.
 Special Elections—In the event that any electoral division cannot fill each of its apportioned delegate positions due to the resignation and/or termination of that division’s elected delegates and alternates, a special election shall be held to fill the vacant delegate and alternate positions.
 The Election Committee, in consultation with the Council, and remaining representatives of said division, is charged with initiating and conducting this special election in accordance with instructions for general elections.